-3.4 The P-Group - PCM Format Attributes
+3.4 The PCM Format Attributes Group

 The P-Group describes information that is required to set up and decommutate a PCM data stream.
 It defines basic characteristics, like major frame, minor frame, and subframe information, as well as more complex features, such as embedded format descriptions.
-When working with PCM characteristics, RCC IRIG 106, Chapter 4, may be a helpful reference to further explain the various attributes used to describe a PCM format.
+When working with PCM characteristics, RCC IRIG 106, Chapter 4 may be a helpful reference to further explain the various attributes used to describe a PCM format.
+Figure 3-1 displays the attributes.

 Figure 3-1.
-Attributes used to describe a PCM format.
+Attributes Used to Describe a PCM Format

 a.
 Data Link Name.
-The data link name for PCM.
-This is used to link the P-Group to the data link name in the M-Group and must match an M-x\BB\DLN or M-x\SI\DLN data item and D-Group and must match a Dx\DLN data item.
+The data link name is used to link the P-Group to the data link name in the M-Group and must match an M-x\BB\DLN or M-x\SI\DLN data item and D-Group and must match a D-x\DLN data item.